johnrsibert/JonzPandemic/index.md

 # John's Pandemic Amusements

-## WTF America?
-I haven't had the heart to update these graphs for a couple of week.
-Things have only gotten worse with current prevalence rates in some counties approaching the extremely high prevalence rates seen last winter.
-Comparing prevalence rates across counties against a standard derived from the lowest rates is no longer a rational thing to do.
-The graphs need revision and the table no longer seems relevant.

-We were doing pretty well containing the pandemic until Independence Day.
-Two weeks later, just about as predicted, prevalence rates [increased sharply](https://johnrsibert.github.io/JonzPandemic/#so-how-are-we-doing)

-**Get the shots, wear your mask, or die!**

-#### Or how I occupied my days of social isolation
+## Or how I occupied my days of social isolation

 Around the Ides of March in 2020, we were all asked to stay home.
 The New York Times created public data bases documenting